How to Choose the Right Tech Stack for Your Startup in 2026

 Why Rust is displacing Python on the Backend?

-In 2026, the cost of cloud resources has become the primary expense after salaries.
+In the current cloud economy, resource costs have become the primary expense after salaries.
 While Python remains ideal for prototyping and AI experiments, Rust has become the standard for production systems.

 - Performance: Rust allows startups to process 10x more requests on the same AWS instance compared to Python or Node.js.